scubbx/heightprofile-sql-geoserver/readme.md

 In the field reserved for the SQL query enter the SQL code from above.

-Refresh the xxx and xxx.
+Refresh the suggested Parameters.
 The parameters present in the SQL code will be listed.
 You have the chance to enter default values, should whoever will use this service later on forget to explicitly specify one of the needed parameters.
 It is a good idea to at least specify the default parameter for `HP_DETAIL`.

 #### Regex Patterns